 I have some really great relationship advice.
 I’ll start off by saying, there’s a lot to be said for getting older.
 In a way, I hate it, mostly because of medical things that start to happen and the vanity aspect.
 For example, I recently had my yearly physical and now, all of a sudden, my blood pressure is higher.
 Add to that that I’m looking in the mirror last week and I thought I had a hair on my forehead, only to realize it was a new wrinkle!
 Fuck!
-But here’s the good news about aging: you get a lot wiser, especially when it comes to romantic relationships.

-My theory is that in general, people’s expectations in romantic relationships increase with each decade.
+My theory is that in general, people’s expectations in romantic relationships and especially after divorce increase with each decade.
 What I mean by that is, in our twenties, we settle for things we shouldn’t, we put up with bad dating behavior, and we ignore red flags.
 In our thirties, after being hurt a few times, we put up with less.
 As we get into our forties and fifties, the real wisdom sets in.
 My dad used to say, “A wounded dog is a wiser dog” and that really hits home in a lot of older people.

 There is another time when men and women let others treat them poorly: when they get divorced and start dating.
 That was personally my experience 15 years ago.
 The first guy I dated after my divorce was a nightmare.
 He was hot and cold, and at the time, I put up with it because I had such low self-esteem (a byproduct of being newly divorced) and felt like that was how I deserved to be treated.